BobbyClasemann/barrenanalysis/README.md

 Then type "make"
 This will scan and build the dependencies of Catch2.
 Once it's finished, type in the terminal: g++ tests/BarrenAnalysis_tests.cc -o test -std=c++11.
-Then to execute the tests, type ./test if on MacOS or text.exe if on Windows
+Then to execute the tests, type ./test if on MacOS or test.exe if on Windows